Dr Matt Watson

-I have provided peer review and have served in reporting and advisory roles for national and international research councils including the UK Economic and Social Research Council, the UK Research Councils’ Energy Programme, Research Council of Norway, MISTRA (Sweden), Irish Research Council for Humanities and Social Sciences, the Leverhulme Trust and the Deutsche Forschungsgemeinschaft.
-From 2016 I have been a member of the EPSRC Peer Review College, and I am a registered expert with the European Commission.
+I have provided peer review and have served in reporting and advisory roles for national and international research councils including the European Commission, UK Economic and Social Research Council, the UK Research Councils’ Energy Programme, Research Council of Norway, Irish Research Council for Humanities and Social Sciences, the Leverhulme Trust and the Deutsche Forschungsgemeinschaft.
+I am a member of the EPSRC Peer Review College, and I am a registered expert with the European Commission.

-I have been a PhD external examiner for Stockholm University (Sweden) Aalborg University (Denmark), Copenhagen University (Denmark), Aalto University (Finland) and RMIT (Australia) as well as Manchester and Lancaster Universities, and the University of East Anglia, in the UK.
+I have been a PhD external examiner for international Universities including Stockholm University (Sweden) Aalborg University (Denmark), Copenhagen University (Denmark), Aalto University (Finland) and RMIT (Australia) as well as Manchester and Lancaster Universities, and the University of East Anglia, in the UK.